 When I was 19, something went wrong with my health.
 Suddenly I felt like I was a different person.
 I was so tired and full of aches and pains, all I could do was rest.
 I was told I was lazy over and over again, but I really wanted to work and be normal: I had plans just like everybody else.
 So I kept pushing, and breaking myself.
 And finally, a full decade after first becoming ill, I got diagnosed with Ehlers-Danlos Syndrome, or EDS.

 Unfortunately, diagnosis hasn’t made a huge difference to my life yet.
-My GP still doesn’t really seem to believe me, I’ve been waiting eight months for my first physiotherapy appointment, and there’s so much much information online about EDS that it’s a bit overwhelming.
+My GP still doesn’t really seem to believe me, I’ve been waiting eight months for my first physiotherapy appointment, and there’s so much information online about EDS that it’s a bit overwhelming.
 Eventually, I managed to cobble together this list, which for me are the absolute basics that I can do to make my life a little easier.
 I hope it will help someone else who’s newly diagnosed and struggling.

 1. Get some supports